 I ate at the Saved by the Bell restaurant and now my life is complete.

-Saved by the Max in Chicago.
+Eating at Saved by the Max, the Saved by the Bell restaurant in Chicago.

 In 1989, I fell in love.

-He was both the coolest and the cutest boy I’d ever laid eyes on.
+I was in third grade and he was both the coolest and the cutest boy I’d ever laid eyes on.
 Bleach blonde hair, striking hazel eyes.
 A class-clown meets bad boy in the most adorable way.

 He had a cell phone 12 years before I had my first.